 Studies show that starvation’s direct mental health consequences include: “depression, anxiety, irritability, increased mood fluctuations, intense and negative emotional reactions, decreased enthusiasm, reduced motivation, impaired concentration, problem-solving and comprehension, increased rigidity, obsessional thinking, and reduced alertness.”
 (2)

 In short, anorexia causes all kinds of damage to the one organ responsible for our mental health: the brain.
 (3)

-If you or someone you love struggles with anorexia and would like to get help for your mental health issues, give us a call today at 804-415-7603 or complete our contact form to connect.
+If you or someone you love struggles with anorexia and would like to get help for your mental health issues, find the location nearest you.